 NOTE: In order for the ‘scp’ command to run properly from a script, you will have to go through the process of setting up the security keys on the main server and the standby server to allow them to communicate securely.
-Please read THIS POST or THIS OTHER INFORMATION for details about how to do this.
+Please read THIS POST for details about how to do this.
 It is really simple but not part of this tutorial so use these links for the instructions.

 From the default linux user account, use the following command to open the nano editor into the crontab list: